 Trees #1, 3, and OFF1 (Figure 4) are protected by Tree Bylaw 4892 due to being over 75cm DBH.
 Tree #1 is too close to the proposed coach house to be safely retained.
-At the time of assessment, trees #2 and 3 were exhibiting obvious stress; this is likely in part due to the stem growth obstruction of the wood fence located along the eastern boundary of the property.
 To mitigate the damage caused to tree #3 in the future, it is recommended that the existing wood fence on the eastern side of the property be altered to accommodate its protection during construction.